 Claims are regularly made in the media and by various “authorities” that there’s no evidence for homeopathy.
 Whether this declaration is made through simple ignorance, stupidity or with the deliberate intent to deceive, would make an excellent topic for investigation.
 Either way, the assertion that there’s no evidence for homeopathy is plainly and clearly wrong.
-On our research pages you will find abstracts from over 300 human, animal, plant and in-vitro scientific studies that attest the reality that there is indeed evidence for homeopathy, and lots of it.
+On our research pages you will find abstracts from over 200 human, animal, plant and in-vitro scientific studies that attest the reality that there is indeed evidence for homeopathy, and lots of it.
+This is by no means an exhaustive list but a selection of the available research.

-On the References List page can be found over 5,000 homeopathy research evidence base references with links to each.
+On the Research Evidence Base List contains over 5,000 homeopathy research evidence base references with links to each.

 We would like to thank Robert Medhurst, Iris Bell M.D., Ph.D., and Peter Gold for their exceptional work is assembling this knowledge base.